Updated 28 December 2025.

 - Microsoft Edge – pre-standards support from v124, standards-compliant support from v131.

-- Opera – pre-standards support from v102.
+- Opera – pre-standards support from v102., and standards-compliant support from v116.0.5356.0.
 (Based on Chromium versions aligned to Google Chrome above.)

 Applications